What is the customer context graph?

 Entities form relationships:- Visitors → Contacts: Via identity resolution (email, userId, device fingerprint)

-- Contacts → Accounts: Via email domain matching and explicit association
+- Contacts → Accounts: Via organizational email domains, explicit

 4. Query